-Students may add classes through the first day of any class section.
-After the first day of class, students may add classes through the registration period with instructor add authorization.
-Students may make program changes during the first week (or the equivalent) of instruction, online or through the Student Services office, with instructor add authorization as long as prerequisites have been met for the desired course.
+Students may add classes until the first day of any class section.
+After the first day of class, students may add classes through the add period with instructor add authorization.
+There is no add code.

+Students may make these changes during the first week (or the equivalent) of instruction, online or through the Student Services office, with instructor add authorization as long as prerequisites and/or corequisites have been met for the desired course and there are seats available.